The Lawnmower Man (video game): Gameplay

-While the CD version of the game (PC, Sega CD) is an interactive movie, all three cartridge versions are platform games.
+While the CD version of the game (PC, Sega CD) is an interactive movie, all three cartridge versions have platform and shooter levels, with some first-person shooter elements being present.
 The player takes control of either Dr. Angelo or Carla Parkette (the mother of Jobe's best friend) in typical side-scrolling shooting action, similar to Contra and Metal Slug.
 The player collects weapon upgrades or data discs.
 Once the player has collected a number of data discs, the discs morph into a Virtual Suit that gives the player protection from one hit.

 The player visits several locations seen in the movie, such as Harley's Gas 'Er Up and the VSI headquarters.
 The game includes true 3D level connectors that are based on the CG sequences of the movie.
 These involve avoiding obstacles and the occasional high-speed shooting in the VR world.
 There are four different levels (Virtual World, Cyber War, Cyber Run and Cyber Tube), and each takes a slightly different approach.
 Virtual World is set in first person and the objective is to dodge obstacles such as trees and arches to get to the exit.
 Cyber War is similar to Virtual World, but with some shooting stops.
 Cyber Run is set in the third person and requires occasional shooting of obstacles, while Cyber Tube involves fast travel and plenty of enemies in a VR tunnel.

 Reception

 Reviewing the Genesis version, GamePro criticized that the quality of the controls and graphics varies through the game, but praised the game's combination of "above average" run-n-shoot adventure, "hypnotic" first-person flying, and "brain-teasing" puzzles.
+They also reviewed the Super NES version.

 GamePro commented that the Sega CD version makes good use of the system's audio and graphical capabilities, but that the puzzle-based gameplay is dull.
-Electronic Gaming Monthly also had similar thoughts of Sega CD version.
+Electronic Gaming Monthly remarked that "The variety of games is a good option, but the overall appeal of the whole theme seems tired by now."

+James V. Trunzo reviewed The Lawnmower Man in White Wolf #47 (September 1994), rating it a 2 out of 5 and stated that "I don't want to blast it, but this game has some serious flaws.
+Your character is difficult to control, the game and graphics are uneven and – here's an unforgivable one – there's no 'save game' feature.
+Stephen King panned the movie.
+I'm panning the game."

 In 1996, Computer Gaming World declared Lawnmower Man the 42nd-worst computer game ever released.

-Legacy
+Sequel

 In late 1995, SCi released a sequel for MS-DOS and Macintosh computers known as CyberWar.
-Copies of the sequel are quite rare, as it had a limited release by Interplay instead of the publisher of the first game, Time Warner Interactive.
+It had a limited release by Interplay instead of the publisher of the first game, SCi.
 CyberWar splits from the story of the second movie, Lawnmower Man 2: Beyond Cyberspace, and has its own story.
-In early 1996, rumors of a third Lawnmower Man video game were spread via chatrooms and video game magazines such as Next Generation and Electronic Gaming Monthly's Quartermann column.
-The rumors suggested a release for Sega Saturn, Sony PlayStation and Nintendo 64, but no further sequels were produced and no further news has been reported by these publications.